Kitware/CMake/Modules/readme.txt

 this variable is set the module should issue a FATAL_ERROR if the package cannot be found.
 For each package-specific component, say YYY, listed after the REQUIRED option a variable XXX_FIND_REQUIRED_YYY to true.
-The set of components listed will also be specified in a XXX_FIND_COMPONENTS variable.
+The set of components listed after either the REQUIRED option or the COMPONENTS option will be specified in a XXX_FIND_COMPONENTS variable.
 This can be used by the FindXXX.cmake module to determine which sub-components of the package must be found.
 If neither the QUIET nor REQUIRED options are given then the